blender/blender/doc/python_api/rst/info_gotcha.rst

 All 3 datatypes can be used for face creation.

-- polygons are the most efficient way to create faces but the data structure is _very_ rigid and inflexible, you must have all your vertes and faces ready and create them all at once.
+- polygons are the most efficient way to create faces but the data structure is _very_ rigid and inflexible, you must have all your vertices and faces ready and create them all at once.
   This is further complicated by the fact that each polygon does not store its own verts, rather they reference an index and size in :class:`bpy.types.Mesh.loops` which are a fixed array too.
 - bmesh-faces are most likely the easiest way for new scripts to create faces,